-75 Ways to Love Physical Education as Homeschoolers
+75 Ways to Love Homeschool Physical Education

 When we first began homeschooling, I never thought about adding PE to our schedule.
 I knew my boys were active on their own without any coaxing.
 I figured that as long as we kept moving, we’d be developing motor skills.
 I didn't see a need to add a formal Physical Education course to our routine.
 Lately, I have been more intentional about adding physical activity into our days, and I do that using a wide range of activities like the seventy-five options below.